-The overall goal of the tests is to show that the TOE implements the TSF as described by the security target and the functional specification.
+The overall goal of the tests is to show that the TOE implements the TSF as described by the Security Target and the Functional Specification.
 Since SF.Hardware is covered by the HW certification, the testing approach has been to verify that the recommendations from HW to the SW granted by the HW guidance are fulfilled by the embedded software instead of doing functional testing of the HW security functions again.
 Therefore most of the tests for HW functions are done via code inspections, unit tests or acceptance tests.
-Furthermore, the JCOP card operating system requires compliancy to three core specifications:
+Furthermore, the TOE requires compliancy to three core specifications: